puzzylpiece/cdtitles-project/README.md

-# The CD Titles Projecs
+# The CD Titles Project

 The official repository of the CD Titles Project.
 It will be updated weekly on Saturdays.